orangeYao/DEEP/README.md

 ## Step 0.
 Run an ordinary design flow (only as example)

 ### The basic digital design flow for experiment is in flow\_share/
 Design flow scripts are specific to designs, libraries, and EDA tools.
-For this part, for your reference, we provide some basic synthesis/layout scripts and open-sourced design RTL targeting Nangate 45nm library.
+For this part, we provide some basic synthesis/layout scripts and open-sourced design RTL targeting Nangate 45nm library as an example.

 - Design implementation flow (example scripts in **flow_share/**)
     Input: design RTL, technology library (NanGate 45nm)